-- Introduction to Grants at UIW The Office of Foundation, Corporate and Government Relations, Grants Accounting, and the Office of Research Development offer an introductory presentation on the grants submission and management process at UIW. - Grants Accounting Brown Bags Grants Accounting offers brown bag sessions to discuss and answer questions on grants budgeting and financial management issues. - Grant Writing and Research Development workshops The Office of Research Development collaborates regularly with the other area universities to offer joint grant writing and research development training opportunities for faculty and staff.
+- Introduction to Grants at UIW The Office of Foundation, Corporate and Government Relations, Grants Accounting, and the Office of Research and Sponsored Projects Operations offer an introductory presentation on the grant's submission and management process at UIW. - Grants Accounting Brown Bags Grants Accounting offers brown bag sessions to discuss and answer questions on grants budgeting and financial management issues. - Grant Writing and Research Development workshops The Office of Research and Sponsored Projects Operations collaborates regularly with the other area universities to offer joint grant writing and research development training opportunities for faculty and staff.

 - Online Research Compliance Training UIW subscribes to online, on-demand research compliance training on a variety of topics through the Collaborative Institutional Training Initiative.
 Courses are offered in Human Subjects Research, the Responsible Conduct of Research, Good Clinical Practice, Health Information Privacy and Security, Animal Care and Use, Good Laboratory Practice, Biosafety/Biosecurity, and Conflicts of Interest.
-The Office of Research Development maintains the UIW CITI training account.
-Information on registering and accessing CITI training can be found on the ORD website. - IRB Training The Office of Research Development offers training on UIW's human subjects protection program and Institutional Review Board policies, processes, and review procedures.
+The Office of Research and Sponsored Projects Operations maintains the UIW CITI training account.
+Information on registering and accessing CITI training can be found on the ORSPO website. - IRB Training The Office of Research and Sponsored Projects Operations offers training on UIW's human subjects protection program and Institutional Review Board policies, processes, and review procedures.

-1.2: Grants administration offices at UIW Foundations, Corporate and Government Relations
+1.2: Grants administration offices at UIW

+Foundations, Corporate and Government Relations (The Grants Office)

-Foundation, Corporate and Government Relations (or the Grants Office) assists the University of the Incarnate Word in achieving its growth goals by cultivating relationships with corporations, philanthropic foundations, and federal, state, and local government agencies.
+Foundation, Corporate and Government Relations (FCGR), also known as The Grants Office, assists the University in achieving its growth goals by cultivating relationships with corporations, philanthropic foundations, and federal, state, and local government agencies.
 FCGR also helps faculty find financial support for research and academic programs and prepare competitive proposals to win that support.
-The Grants Office is also UIW's liaison with elected officials and federal agencies and tracks legislative issues that affect the University, and is the official submission point for grant applications.
+The Grants Office is also UIW's liaison with elected officials and federal agencies and tracks legislative issues that affect the University and is the official submission point for grant applications.

-As an office within the Division of Institutional Advancement (IA), FCGR will assist faculty, administrators and students in their fundraising efforts for projects or programs they wish to develop with the approval of their Deans, Directors and Vice Presidents.
+As an office within the Division of Development and University Relations (DDUR), FCGR will assist faculty, administrators, and students in their fundraising efforts for projects or programs they wish to develop with the approval of their Deans, Directors and Vice Presidents.
 In so doing FCGR will follow these procedures:

 - Invite them to visit in person or by phone to discuss the proposed project or program. - Provide a set of pre-proposal questions that will help them envision their program or project in greater detail.
-The questions are designed to provide the answers most donors require and that should be included in a written request. - Request a half page to one page draft abstract of their project that the Grants Office will help to edit and finalize. - Advise them on how to route their project, so that they can collect the needed signatures of approval (both preliminary approval and final approval). - Conduct for them a donor search among individuals, foundations and corporations, while at the same time making them aware that some of these identified donor sources may be off-limits due to the current multi-million dollar capital campaign.
+The questions are designed to provide the answers most donors require and that should be included in a written request. - Request a half page to one page draft abstract of their project that the Grants Office will help to edit and finalize. - Advise them on how to route their project, so that they can collect the needed signatures of approval (both preliminary approval and final approval). - Conduct for them a donor search among individuals, foundations, and corporations, while at the same time making them aware that some of these identified donor sources may be off-limits due to the current multi-million-dollar capital campaign.